longkmt/SortingAnimation/README.md

 V - Known Bugs
  *	1. The pause/resume buttons have not been implemented.
  *  2. Animation for heap sort has a bug which we could not find upon to the submission of this assignment.
+ *
+ * UPDATE (12/02/2013): The bug for heap sort has been found.
+It was a tricky bug in the animation thread.

 VI- Reference:
  * 		1. Oracle Java Document.